 A category with a specified subcategory of weak equivalences is a {\em relative category}, and hence gives rise to a homotopy theory.
 Thus any theory of $(\infty,n)$-categories arising this way may, in principle, be compared using our axioms.
 We therefore end with the following.

-\begin{conjecture} The quasicategory underlying Verity's $n$-trivial weak complicial sets \cite{MR2450607, MR2342841} is a homotopy theory of $(\infty, n)$-categories.
-The relative category consisting of Batanin's $\omega$-categories \cite{MR1623672} such that every $k$-cell is an equivalence for $k>n$, together with the class of morphisms which are essentially $k$-surjective for all $k$ is a homotopy theory of $(\infty,n)$-categories. \end{conjecture}
+\begin{conjecture} The $\infty$-category underlying Verity's $n$-trivial weak complicial sets \cite{MR2450607, MR2342841} is a homotopy theory of $(\infty, n)$-categories.
+The relative category consisting of Batanin's $\omega$-categories \cite{MR1623672} such that every $k$-cell is an equivalence for $k>n$, together with the class of morphisms which are essentially $k$-surjective for all $k$ is a theory of $(\infty,n)$-categories. \end{conjecture}